The welcoming handshake from Castleton's president on the first day of classes set the tone for the rest of Chidinma Ezugwu’s time at Castleton.

-A member of the Student Government Association, Rotaract Club, the Inclusive Excellence Committee, and many other engaged campus extracurricular activities, Ezugwu plans to use her Castleton degree to help solve various problem in the world.
-Poverty and hunger are just a few things on the list, and she hopes her choice of an Economic major will get her started.
+A member of the Student Government Association, Rotaract Club, the Inclusive Excellence Committee, and many other engaged campus extracurricular activities, Ezugwu plans to use her Castleton Economics degree to help solve the various problems in the world.
+Poverty and hunger are just a few things on the list, and she hopes her choice of an Economics major will get her started.

 Originally from Nigeria, Ezugwu found that her professors helped shaped many of her experiences at the University.